JosephSlone/tidyData/README.md

 The main routine is found in **run_analysis.R.** It will, when sourced, provide a function (run_analysis()) which will perform all of the processing needed to create the summary data set.
 A secondary function (makeAllData()) will return the data table that run_analysis() summarizes.

-The other two functions that are  contained in **Download.R** are for internal use only.
+The other two functions that are  contained in **run_analysis.R.** are for internal use only.
 They perform all of the parsing and joining required for the Train and Test data sets.